tngebauer/ChromaPy/README.md

 # ChromaPy

-ChromaPy is a small ChromaSDK Extension for Python.
+ChromaPy is a small ChromaSDK Extension for Python[Windows].

 Usage
 --------